Course Load Requirements

 An academic record which shows failed or repeated courses, courses passed with low grades or supplementary examinations, particularly in the two years prior to anticipated entry into medical school, makes the prospect of admission unlikely.

-Successful completion of a full course load in the 2 most senior years of a baccalaureate degree program is generally expected and preferred.
-However, the Admissions Committee may consider individuals who submit applications which effectively demonstrate exceptional circumstances and are able to provide sufficient evidence for sustained academic ability despite an incomplete course load (less than 10 courses/ 60 credit hours in 2 most senior baccalaureate years) The Admissions Committee reviews such applications on a case-by-case basis.
+While successful completion of a full 60 credit hour course load in the 2 most senior years of a baccalaureate degree program is generally expected and preferred.
+The Admissions Committee may consider individuals who submit applications which effectively demonstrate exceptional circumstances and are able to provide sufficient evidence for sustained academic ability despite an incomplete course load.
+Requests for exemption from the full courseload requirement must be submitted as part of the individuals online application.
+The Admissions Committee reviews such applications on a case-by-case basis at the time of application.
+Additional information may be requested by the Admissions Committee in such cases.